Awesome Muscular System Hand Craft for Kids

 What does the muscular system do?

 The muscular system is responsible for the movement of the body.
-It includes skeletal muscles that contract and relax, smooth muscles that control the urinary tract, and cardiac muscle that contracts to pump blood through the body.
+It includes skeletal muscles that contract and relax, smooth muscles that control the urinary tract, and cardiac muscles that contract to pump blood through the body.

 How do muscles work in the body?